DanCarl857/data-table-vue/README.md

 ```
 What CSS property did you recently learn about that helped you on a project
 ```
-* In general I learned about the [BEM](https://en.bem.info/methodology/) which helped me better structure my CSS when I wasn't using Sass
+* In general I learned about the [BEM](https://en.bem.info/methodology/) which helped me better structure my CSS

 ```
 What is your favorite modern Javascript feature?
 Why?